Grace/world-of-wordcraft/README.md

 3. Connect to `ws://localhost:5001` using a WebSocket client like `wscat` or point your browser to `localhost:5001`.

 ## Extra Goals
-- [ ] Create game engine to make everything else on this to-do list more managable
+- [ ] **Build a Core Game Engine**: Develop a robust game engine to streamline the implementation of all other features and improve maintainability.
-- [ ] Make room generation be based on exits described in previously generated, connected rooms
+- [ ] **Enhanced Room Generation**: Ensure room generation dynamically accounts for exits in connected rooms, creating a more cohesive world.
-- [ ] Implement help command for more information about other commands
+- [ ] **Help Command**: Add a `help` command to provide detailed guidance on all available commands.
-- [x] Add roles such as moderator and admin with varying priviledges
+- [x] **Roles and Privileges**: Implement hierarchical roles such as moderators and admins, each with varying levels of permissions.
-- [ ] Make rooms, NPCs, items, and interactions editable by moderators and/or admins
+- [ ] **Editable World Elements**: Allow moderators and admins to modify rooms, NPCs, items, and interactions in-game.
-- [x] Add player chat system (say, yell, tell)
+- [x] **Player Chat System**: Introduce versatile player communication commands (`say`, `yell`, `tell`) for real-time interaction.
-- [ ] Add fishing system
+- [ ] **Fishing System**: Add a fishing mechanic for players, expanding gameplay variety.
-- [ ] Add player trading system
+- [ ] **Player Trading System**: Allow players to trade items seamlessly in-game.
-- [ ] Add in-game currency and item shops
+- [ ] **In-Game Currency and Shops**: Introduce a currency system and item shops for economic gameplay elements.
-- [ ] Implement functional puzzles
+- [ ] **Functional Puzzles**: Incorporate puzzles that players can solve for rewards or story progression.
-- [ ] Add weather system
+- [ ] **Weather System**: Implement a dynamic weather system to add environmental variety and immersion.
-- [ ] Implement crafting
+- [ ] **Crafting Mechanics**: Introduce crafting features for players to create items from materials.
-- [ ] Add support for PostgreSQL instead of or in addition to SQLite
+- [ ] **Scalable Database Support**: Add support for scalable SQL and/or NoSQL database(s)
-- [ ] Setup unit and/or integration tests
+- [ ] **Unit and Integration Testing**: Set up comprehensive unit and integration tests to ensure stability and reliability.
-- [ ] Setup development build/deployment
+- [ ] **Development Build/Deployment**: Establish a robust build and deployment pipeline to streamline development and testing.

 ## Disclaimer
 This project is entirely unrelated to any commercial MMORPGs, despite its name being a playful pun.
-It is an open-source initiative focused on exploring the effective use of AI for generating textual game content.
-Any resemblance between the generated content and existing copyrighted material is purely coincidental.
+It is an open-source project focused on exploring the effective use of AI for generating textual game content.
+Any resemblance between the generated content and existing copyrighted material is coincidental.